 Heat a large frying pan on medium-high heat (no oil).
 Once hot, add the desiccated coconut and cook, stirring regularly, until lightly toasted, 2-3 mins.
 TIP: Watch it like a hawk as it can burn easily.

-Remove to a bowl the coconut to a bowl, wipe out your pan and pop back in medium high heat with a drizzle of oil.
+Set the toasted coconut aside in a small bowl, wipe out your pan, then pop back on medium-high heat with a drizzle of oil.

-Add the green beans and shallot and stir-fry until the beans are starting to char and the shallot is soft and golden, 4-6 mins.
+Once hot, add the green beans and shallot.
+Stir-fry until the beans are starting to char and the shallot is soft and golden, 3-4 mins.

-Add the turmeric, garlic, ginger puree, chilli flakes and mustard seeds to the pan with the beans and shallot and cook for 1 minute.
+Stir the spring greens, garlic, chilli flakes (add less if you'd prefer things milder) and mustard seeds into the shallot pan and cook for 1 min.

-If necessary, warm through your spinach cheera thoran.
+If needed, warm through your spring green cheera style thoran.